 The Annual African Cultures and Arts Festival

 Each year, the African Arts Arena organizes a festival to bring the the Greater Grand Forks communities together through the celebration of African cultures and arts.
 The festival includes, workshop, performances, food, keynote speakers, and round tables.
-This year, the festival will be held in three locations in Grand Forks.
-On Thursday, November 7, 2019 at 7:00 PM, there is a panel discussion at Archives Coffee House on "The importance of arts in an inclusive and welcoming community" hosted by Dr. Bridget Tetteh Mason.
-On Friday, November 8, at 3 PM, an Haitian traditional dancer will perform followed by Q&A with University of North Dakota community at the ND Museum of Art; On Saturday, November 9, Titambe West African Dance, from Minneapolis will perform at the Empire Arts Center, from 5 pm to 8pm.
-There will be food and social from 5 pm to 6:30 pm.
-The main event begins at 7 pm.
-There will be a fashion show by Victor Agbeve, fashion designer from New York.
-The Steers and the French taste lead the African cuisine that will serve food from different countries from Africa.
+Last year, the festival was held in three locations in Grand Forks.
+On Thursday, November 7, 2019 at 7:00 PM, there was a panel discussion at Archives Coffee House on "The importance of arts in an inclusive and welcoming community" hosted by Dr. Bridget Tetteh Batsa.
+On Friday, November 8, at 3 PM, an Haitian traditional dancer will perform followed by Q&A with University of North Dakota community at the ND Museum of Art; On Saturday, November 9, Titambe West African Dance, from Minneapolis will performed at the Empire Arts Center, from 5 pm to 8pm.
+The main event featured Aly Wilhelmi and the fashion show by Victor Agbeve, a fashion designer from New York.
+The Steers and the French taste lead the African cuisine from different countries from Africa.